Toothless Tyger Taken To Task

 In a letter emailed on July 15, 2019, to Andrew K. Zyp, a lawyer for Stewart Esten LLP, our Producer, John Ironside, noted:

 “Sometimes when a surgeon begins a routine procedure they find something unexpected and worse, such as cancer.
-That is the reality we have now discovered through our decision to expose the transparent attempt by Tyger Shark to bully our not-profit-motivated social enterprise through a threatened abuse of the true intent of our civil court system.
+That is the reality we have now discovered through our decision to expose the transparent attempt by Tyger Shark to bully our locally-focused and community-oriented media service through a threatened abuse of the true intent of our civil court system.
 That initial story, which has been read by more thousands than we can count, has led us to discover new information about Tyger Shark that we will now be reporting.”

 That letter was ignored by Andrew K. Zyp, a lawyer for Stewart Esten LLP, or at least it received no reply, as has been the case with all letters sent to this ‘professional’ and ‘ethically bound’ lawyer for Tyger Shark.
 The lawyers for Stewart Esten LLP, like the directors of Tyger Shark, appear to be hiding under a desk, metaphorically speaking, rather than facing the public backlash of the exposure of their own wrongful actions.